tauri-apps/plugins-workspace/.changes/fix-ios-biometry-fallback-auth.md

 "biometric-js": patch:bug
 ---

-Fix biometric plugin not prompting for fallback credentials when biometry status is unavailable or not enrolled on iOS.
+Fix biometric plugin ignoring fallback logic when biometry status is unavailable or not enrolled on iOS.